mongodb/mongo-java-driver/docs/reference/content/bson/pojos.md

 Automatic POJO support can be provided by setting `PojoCodecProvider.Builder#automatic(true)`, once built the `PojoCodecProvider` will automatically create a POJO `Codec` for any class that contains at least one serializable or deserializable property.

-The entry point for customisable POJO support is the `PojoCodecProvider`.
+The entry point for customizable POJO support is the `PojoCodecProvider`.
 New instances can be created via the [`PojoCodecProvider.builder()`]({{< apiref "bson" "org/bson/codecs/pojo/PojoCodecProvider.html#builder" >}}) method.
 The `builder` allows users to register any combination of: